 This guide is relevant for people with any type of diabetes.
 I will mainly talk about insulin when I discuss how a keto diet affects blood sugar, but some studies also show a possible reduction in certain type 2 medications.

-Disclaimer: Please always consult with your medical team before you start a new diet, adjust your medication or change your diabetes management routine.
+Disclaimer: Please always consult with your medical team before you start a new diet, adjust your medication, or change your diabetes management routine.

 What is a ketogenic diet?

-Burning ketones supplies the body with an alternative form of energy rather than quickly accessible energy from carbs (glucose) and is what makes the ketogenic diet work.
-(IMPORTANT: natural ketones are different from the “bad” ketones that can lead to diabetic ketoacidosis (DKA).
-More about that later in this guide).
+Burning fat to produce ketones supplies the body with an alternative form of energy rather than quickly accessible energy from carbs (glucose) and is what defines the ketogenic diet.
+The two main reasons why a person with diabetes would follow a keto diet are:

 - To reduce insulin need and avoid blood sugar fluctuations